whyudin4/whyudin4/README.md

 - 👋 Hi, I’m @whyudin4
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning CSS
-- 💞️ I’m looking to collaborate on Website
+- 💞️ I’m looking to collaborate on making Website
 - 📫 How to reach me @w4hyusad on Instagram and X

 <!---